 It isn’t clear whether the rings of Uranus were known prior to 1977 when they were discovered by Elliott, Dunham & Mink.
 William Herschel had reported seeing them almost 200 years previously, but he might have been making an educated guess, as they would have been very hard to see with the instruments available at the time.

 As far as I know there are no definite plans to re-visit Uranus in the near future.
-Several missions have been suggested, but it takes a long time to get there, making it expensive, and these days you need to prove that it’ll be worth it.
+Several missions have been suggested, but it takes a long time to get there, making it expensive, and these days you need to prove that it would be worth it.

 1882 – Birth of Harold Babcock in Edgerton, Wisconsin.